leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 The current logic places the non-stock item for each line-related gift-wrapping charge right after the line it belongs to, and the order total gift wrapping item at the very bottom.

 <kbd><img alt="Giftwrap Charges" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/econnect-user-manual-ion-part2/giftwrap-nonstockitem-details.png"></kbd>

-The configuration with non-stock items might be preferable should there be a need to info warehousepersonneltoinclude/performcertaingiftwrappinginconnectionwithpicking&amp; packing the order.

 ### Credit Card Management